Little Actions and Promises I’m Making Today for a Better Tomorrow

 This is the blog diary wherein I am proclaiming to myself, whether someone gets to read this or not, that I will be consistently doing meaningful stuff that will improve my motivation not just in work, but in life in general.
 If that rings a bell, then maybe you can do these things as well.
-This will be the first of the series of blogs I write after experimenting on these actions.
+This will be the first of the series of blogs I write after experimenting with these actions.

 I don’t consider myself as still having emotional and mental issues, but to be honest, I always tend to think of thoughts that are not appropriate for my brain.